Tuition Stabilization Plan (Pre-payment)

 A: No, students covered by the plan may still apply for and receive financial aid from the college, state, and federal sources.

 A: No, summer school study is not included in the plan.
 Summer school tuition is due and payable per the college's billing policies.

 Q: May the prepaid tuition amount be transferred to other students?

 A: No, the benefits of this plan are not assignable to other students.

 Q: May a student in the plan take a leave of absence?

-A: Yes, as provided for in the College Catalogue, a student may apply for a leave of absence for personal, medical, or academic reasons.
-For the semester(s) the leave is taken, a refund will be calculated based on the College's refund policy as published in the College Catalogue.
+A: Yes, as provided for in the college Catalog, a student may apply for a leave of absence for personal, medical or academic reasons.
+For the semester(s) the leave is taken, a refund will be calculated based on the college's refund policy as published in the college Catalog.
 Often, leaves of absence are approved in advance of the actual leave period.
-The refund of prepaid tuition will be made at the onset of the leave period on a semester by semester basis.
+The refund of prepaid tuition will be made at the onset of the leave period on a semester-by-semester basis.
 If the student's leave extends beyond two consecutive semesters, the plan shall be canceled and all unutilized prepaid tuition will be refunded.
 If the student subsequently returns and wishes to re-enter the plan, they will be able to do so at the tuition rate then in effect.

 Q: What if my student does a semester abroad?